locationtech-labs/geopyspark/docs/index.rst

 made available to the public.

-One could turn to GeoTrellis to resolve the aforementioned problems (and one should try it out!), yet this brings about new challanges.
+One could turn to GeoTrellis to resolve the aforementioned problems (and one should try it out!), yet this brings about new challenges.
 Scala, while a powerful language, has something of a steep learning curve.
 This can put off those who do not have the time and/or interest in learning a new language.